 There was color shining between the houses with clouds higher up, always a promising sign.
-So I grabbed my camera, knowing there was no time to waste.
+I grabbed my camera, as there was no time to waste.

 It was the beautiful design that first caught my interest.
 Online research revealed that this “taka” was made by the Ngadha tribe, who live on the island of Flores, in Indonesia.
 And although I read various theories, I would not be surprised if only the Ngadha know the taka’s true meaning and uses.